stevenlundy/giphy-for-github/README.md

 1. Navigate to the directory where you downloaded the repo

 ## Using the extension
-There are two ways to use the extension.
+There are three ways to use the extension.

 ### Insert random giphy
 Put your cursor where you want to insert the giphy and press the GIF button.